Oil falls as sinking demand outweighs stimulus hopes

 Oil stocks are already rising with tanks around the world filling fast despite a 50%-100% jump in leasing costs.

-Efforts by the United States to persuade Saudi Arabia to limit supplies as its shale oil industry struggles with the price collapse were unlikely have much effect on, Dutch bank ING said.
+Efforts by the United States to persuade Saudi Arabia to limit supplies as its shale oil industry struggles with the price collapse were unlikely have much effect, Dutch bank ING said.

 “Even if we do see some restraint from the Saudis, the world is still set to see a significant oil surplus over 2Q20, given the demand hit we are currently seeing.
 This suggests that any potential action would likely only stabilize prices, rather than push the market significantly higher.”